How To Install LED Headlights car

 • Transmission: It is the gear box that transmits the energy generated in the engine to the wheels of your car

-The other different automotive parts include spark plug, air filter, muffler, catalytic converter, alternator, and pressure gauge.
+The other different automotive parts include spark plugs, air filters, mufflers, catalytic converters, alternators, and pressure gauges.